LinuxHaus/ansible_lihas_dehydrated/README.md

 Install dehydrated with http-01, test domains against staging and finally deploy them for real.

+Live dehydrated will only be run if the contents of /etc/dehydrated/domains.txt have changed.

 ## Requirements

 As of now this role provides the SSL-certificates for lihas_apache reverse proxy or directly named domains